Dresch360/MMM-DriveImages/README.md

 ## Features

-* Displays images from Google Drive
+- Displays images from a Google Drive folder
-* Uses rclone (no API keys required)
+- Uses rclone with simple browser authentication (no API keys required)
-* Automatic background syncing (no cron needed)
+- Automatic background syncing (no cron jobs)
-* Simple setup for non-technical users
-* Works with personal Google accounts
+- Local image playback for smooth performance
-* Linear or random play
+- Linear or random playback modes
-* Tap or click to advance images
+- Tap or click to pause and resume slideshow
+- Swipe left or right to navigate images
+- Configurable image fit (`cover` or `contain`)
+- Designed for non-technical users

 ---